microsoft/vscode-azurearmtools/README.md

 ## Parameter files

-- Associate a parameter file with a template for validation of both
+- Associate a parameter file with a template for full validation of both
-- Open associated parameter files from the template
+- Open associated parameter file from the template
 - Create a new parameter file from parameters defined within a template

 ![Associate a parameters file with template](./images/params-support.gif)